Scrabble: Challenges

-Under NASPA tournament rules, a player may request to "hold" the opponent's play to consider whether to challenge it, provided that the opponent has not yet drawn replacement tiles.
-If player A holds, player A's clock still runs, and player B may not draw provisional replacement tiles until 15 seconds after the hold was announced (which tiles must then be kept separate).
-There is no limit on how long player A may hold the play.
-If player A successfully challenges after player B drew provisional replacement tiles, player B must show the drawn tiles before returning them to the bag.
+Under tournament rules, a player may request to "hold" the opponent's play to consider challenging, provided that the opponent has not yet drawn replacement tiles.
+The holding player's clock still runs, and the opponent cannot draw replacement tiles for 15 seconds or until the hold is released but may draw tiles afterward (which must be kept separate).
+If a player successfully challenges, the opponent must reveal any replacement tiles before returning them to the bag.